addradio/specs/out/specification/chapter_4.md

 General endpoints operate on the server as a whole.
 They *do not accept* a `mount` parameter.

 `reloadconfig`
-This API endpoint queues reload of the config.
+This API endpoint queues reload of the configuration.

 > **Note**
 >
-> The config reload is only queued.
-The server has likely not yet reloaded the config when sending the reply to the client.
+> The configuration reload is only queued.
+The server has likely not yet reloaded the configuration when sending the reply to the client.

 **Parameters.**